 A digital economy without the full participation of women cannot reach its full potential.
 Digital inclusion is not only good policy — it’s good economics.

-To see the full findings and detailed policy recommendations, read the global report.
+To see the full findings and detailed policy recommendations, read the global report in PDF and HTML.

 Report illustrations by Anja du Plessis.